M507/6-Eyed-Spider/README.md

 ### Client:
-Go to: chrome://extensions/ and enable devolper mode, then load the extension.
+Go to: chrome://extensions/ and enable developer mode, then load the extension.

 ### Server:
 ```sh